guidemodels2026comparisonproduction

 Amazon's Chronos family remains the most battle-tested choice for teams that want one model to handle diverse workloads.
 Chronos-2 (120M parameters) delivers state-of-the-art zero-shot accuracy on both FEV Bench and GIFT-Eval, excelling on retail, energy, and financial data at frequencies from minutely to yearly.

-For latency-sensitive applications, Chronos-Bolt replaces the autoregressive T5 decoder with an encoder-based architecture.
-The result: comparable accuracy at roughly 10x lower latency.
+For latency-sensitive applications, Chronos-Bolt keeps a T5-style encoder-decoder backbone but replaces autoregressive token rollout with direct multi-step quantile forecasting over patched context.
+The result: comparable accuracy at much lower latency.
 If your pipeline forecasts millions of series nightly, Bolt is the pragmatic choice.

 Best for: Mixed-domain production traffic, teams that want a single strong default.

-Tradeoff: Autoregressive Chronos-2 is slower per series than encoder-based alternatives.
-Bolt trades a small amount of accuracy for speed.
+Tradeoff: Chronos-2 is heavier per series than Bolt because it optimizes for broader universal forecasting rather than lowest-latency direct rollout.
+Bolt trades a small amount of flexibility for speed.

 Salesforce's Moirai family was designed from the ground up for probabilistic forecasting.
 The Any-Variate attention mechanism handles univariate and multivariate series through a single architecture, and the model produces calibrated quantile forecasts at standard levels (0.1 through 0.9) out of the box.